ztc0611/Ren-py-Animalese/README.md

 # Ren'py version Readme
 ## Files that must be moved into another project in order to function:

--The full "pydub" folder
+* The full "pydub" folder
--the full "audio" folder
+* the full "audio" folder
--The character callbacks in script.rpy, modified for the names of your own characters.
+* The character callbacks in script.rpy, modified for the names of your own characters.
--speak.rpy
+* speak.rpy

 Enjoy making your own samples and using this Animalese generator in your projects!